AFRICA

 47) Decisions and remedies/commitments available

-The transactions can be authorized subject to remedies, as indicated in topic 43.
-In any case, the parties can propose remedies together with the initial filing, if possible anticompetitive effects have been identified by them, or when COPROCOM/SUTEL requests it.
+The transactions can be authorized subject to remedies.
+The parties can propose remedies together with the initial filing, if possible anticompetitive effects have been identified by them, or when COPROCOM requests it.

-The remedies proposal usually involves review and negotiation sessions with COPROCOM/SUTEL.
-Once formally submitted, the Authority may: a) approve the proposal in full, b) partially approve the proposal, and/or c) request additional remedies.
+The remedies proposal usually involves review and negotiation sessions with COPROCOM.
+Once formally submitted, the authority may: a) approve the proposal in full, b) partially approve the proposal, and/or c) request additional remedies.

 Possible remedies include both behavioral and structural remedies (i.e. different management/decision making bodies, sale of assets or business units, sale of IP, maintenance of commercial conditions, limitation to provided services or sold goods, amendment of ancillary restrictions, supply agreements, etc.).